 Describe your knowledge on filmmaking prior to your Neighborhood Studios summer apprenticeship?

 Prior to participating in the Neighborhood Studios program, I had little technical or creative education.
-However, I ha[d] been interested in filmmaking since I was eight years old.
-I had multiple video camera[s] and spent a lot of time during my childhood making short films with my brothers.
+Of course, I’d hear about some award-winning directors and production houses like Racing Green Pictures, but nothing more than that.
+I’ve been interested in filmmaking since I was eight years old.
+I had multiple video cameras and spent a lot of time during my childhood making short films with my brothers.
 Of course, nowadays it’s much easier to gain knowledge in the film industry, especially with the emergence of companies like Friends in Film, for example.
 Friends in Film is an online film school that a few of my friends have told me about.
 These online schools could be extremely beneficial for anyone aspiring to make a career in the busy film industry.

 In comparison, at what level did you reach during the very last week?